 This pick your own berry farm also offers pick your own apples, pumpkins, and Christmas trees throughout the season.
 They also sell all sorts of produce at their Farm Stand on Hebron Avenue, in addition to farm-made jams and other products, fresh and frozen pies and other baked goods (perfect to enjoy now and another for later), and products from local artisans.
 They offer hayrides in the fall.

 Rose’s Berry Farm - South Glastonbury, CT

 A pick your own berry farm in South Glastonbury, CT that is the largest blueberry farm in Connecticut with 40 acres of plants.
-Enjoy a hayride tour of the farm and visit the pumpkin patch and corn maze this fall.
-They also offer face painting and snack shack.Find out the latest at the farm on Facebook.
+Enjoy a visit to the pumpkin patch this fall.
+They run a Breakfast-With-A-View on Sunday mornings in season.

 Scantic Valley Farm - Somers, CT

 The pumpkin patch is open Saturday and Sunday’s this fall beginning late September.
 Blueberries are in season now.
 A family owned farm that has pick your own pumpkins and three miles of trails.

 A PYO fruit farm with tractor rides and petting farm.
 It is run by the Silverman family, who founded the farm in the early 1920s.
 They grow 15 varieties of apples for picking and have heirloom varieties available for harvesting.
 There is also a pumpkin patch.
 The Farm Market sells cider, fresh picked apples and 16 varieties of pies.
 After Thanksgiving, come pick out a pre-cut Christmas tree.
 Located 50 miles from New York City.